Spark Award FAQ

 Can I submit my application via email?

-No. Applications must be submitted through our Grants Portal, available by visiting www.millerfound.org.
+No. Applications must be submitted through our Artists Grants Portal, available by visiting www.millerfound.org.
 Email applications cannot be accepted.

 If you need assistance with our Grants Portal, email artiststech@millerfound.org